 We use the NMEA feed from the chart plotter to supply position information to our Standard Horizon VHF and our iCom M802 SSB.
 Both radios use the information to support the DSC function.

-Here’s a schematic of our navigation and communication instrumentation.
+Here’s a schematic of our current navigation and communication instrumentation.

 What worked, and what will we replace?